ryan-jacobs/nest-auto-humidity/readme.md

 Set values as follows:

  * In the "nest" section enter your username and password.
 These values are used by the [Nest API](https://github.com/gboudreau/nest-api) to establish a connection to your Nest account.
- * Set the "latency_days" value to match the number of days, on average, that you expect it takes for minor changes in relative humidity settings (+/- 5-10%) to stabilize.
+ * Set the "latency_days" value to match the number of days, on average, that you expect it takes for minor changes in relative humidity settings (+/- 10%) to stabilize.
 This will vary depending on the size of your home, how tightly-sealed it is, the output of your humidifier, etc. This value is used to determine how many days into the future to check the weather forecast.
-Within this range the **lowest** temperature value found will be the **benchmark temperature** used to set the humidity level.
+Within this range the **lowest** temperature value found will be the **reference temperature** used to set the current target humidity level.
  * Adjust the "steps" value to match the relative humidity levels that you prefer at various exterior temperatures.
 Note that:
      * Each step is in the form `exterior temperature: indoor relative humidity`, where the temperature scale (celsius vs fahrenheit) is based on whatever scale your thermostat(s) are configured to use.
-     * When the benchmark temperature (see above) moves from the range of step to another the associated relative humidity target value for that step will be set on the thermostat.
+When the reference temperature (see above) moves from the range of one step to another the associated relative humidity target value for that step will be set on the thermostat.
      * Steps can be declared globally or on a thermostat-by-thermostat basis.
 To differentiate the step values used for a specific thermostat simply group the steps by that thermostat's Nest ID.
 Any thermostats without custom steps defined will use the "default" steps.

 Below is an example `settings.yml` file the declares conservative steps for one thermostat (ID: 123456789) and more liberal default steps for all others (with fahrenheit scale):